eukadish/cryptopalooza/README.md

+This project is for making proof of concept code samples to try out different crypto protocols for educational purposes.

+  * Zero Knowledge
+  * SNARKS
+  * Homomorphic Encryption
+  * . . .

+The terms and concepts in cryptography are endless as well as all the different relations between the concepts and how different protocols or used to build applications.
+To try and resolve my confusion and aggregate more complicated cocepts I had to scower the internet to understand Im using this repo for organization and refrence.
+For now it contains code for a proof of concept as a n educational tool to check I understand some of the building blocks to more advanced protocols like Zcash.

 # Quadratic Arithmetic Programs

+In an attempt to understand the technical details in the technology behind zcash and after going through several blog posts, videos, and tutorials it finally got to the point where I had to go from the source papers and really understand the origins of how the protocol was built up.

+Moving forward I had to string together some blog posts with the papers along with the scipr labs repo and aside from a few additional sources is fairly self contained in understanding how to construct snarks starting from an arithmetic circuit.

+To make sure I understood how the whole thing worked and nail don a working example I went through the painful process of following step by step the construction as described in the paper.
+I also hope that in the future it would be much easier to get a grasp for some of this stuff by just using this one repo as a resource instead of having to scower the internet like I did.

+But, be fair a lot more self contained projects now exist to understand everything here step by step.

+This part of the construction

 In working through more advanced techniques in cryptography and blockchain applications understanding this construction I found very important for more advanced protocols such as ZCash (which provides a great introduction to some of the key